zy26/SSMD/README.md

 ## Citations
-If you find the code helpful in your resarch or work, please cite our paper:
+If you find the code helpful in your resarch or work, please cite our [SSMD Paper](https://www.biorxiv.org/content/10.1101/2020.09.22.309278v1.abstract/):

 Lu, X. Tu, S. Chang, W. Wan, C. Wang, J. Ramdas, B. Kapur, R. Lu, X. Cao, S. Zhang, C. 2020.
 SSMD: A semi-supervised approach for a robust cell type identification and deconvolution of mouse transcriptomics data